 With Toltac® System there is nothing between the handpiece's irrigator and the surgical drill, thus the irrigation, as desirable, is provided exactly in the same way as in the freehand surgery.

 soft tissue's management

 With the conventional guided surgery the approach to the operating site often is done with a punch in flapless technique.
 This is certainly a less invasive technique, but it doesn't allow to manage the soft tissue according the guidelines of periodontology.

 In selected cases, also with Toltac® System the flapless technique can be used, but the surgeon can also work as in the freehand surgery with flap technique, thus he can manage the soft tissues as he wishes.

 Correct management of soft tissues with Toltac® System

 The pollution of the implant site with metal dust by contact of the drills with the sleeves is one of the risks of conventional guided surgery.
 Since the drilling is guided only after the insertion of the drills in the sleeves, before that moment, drills risk to work not perfectly axially and collect metal dust from the sleeves, with pollution of the implant site.
 For the same reason, also the guided implants risk metal contamination by touching the sleeves.

-With Toltac® precision milling surgery the guiding structure isn't in contact with the rotating drills, thus there is no risk of pollution of the implant site.
+With Toltac® System the guiding structure isn't in contact with the rotating drills, thus there is no risk of pollution of the implant site.
 For the same reason also the guided implants never risk to touch a sleeve.